 Women Empowered groups have granted over 2,200 small loans to women, amounting to more than $132,000 invested in the health, education and productivity of Guatemalan families.

 Once established and operational, WE groups become a sustainable, ongoing business and economic development platform that is entirely directed and administered by the members themselves, without outside management, resources or long-term external support.

 IMPROVING LIVELIHOODS & REDUCING VULNERABILITY

-In collaboration with Save the Children, PCI is implementing a six-year integrated food security program in Guatemala’s Western Highlands.
+In collaboration with Save the Children, and with funding from USAID, PCI is implementing a six-year integrated food security program in Guatemala’s Western Highlands.
 The program, named PAISANO (Programa de Acciones Integradas de Seguridad Alimentaria y Nutricional del Occidente), seeks to reduce food insecurity among 26,000 vulnerable, rural households.
 The program focuses on increasing economic productivity, reducing chronic malnutrition among pregnant and lactating women and children under five and increasing community resilience to disasters and shocks.
-For example, in the area of food security, PCI is working with 21 Agriculture Leaders and 95 Agriculture Promoters who work side by side with participating families on activities aimed at increasing availability and access to nutritious vegetable and animal sources of macro and micronutrients.
-Key activities include development of home gardens, poultry production and postharvest management, as well as establishing drip irrigation systems to use wisely what little water is available during the dry season.

 INCREASING STUDENT ACHIEVEMENT & HEALTH